pydanny/pydanny-event-notes/DjangoConEurope2012/involving-women-in-the-community.rst

 * "I have a game: Any time someone says, 'Women tend to' or 'Men tend to', interrupt them and yell 'BULLSHIT!'"

 .. note:: Brilliant!
 I'm going to play this game.

+* "Is this the right place or platform for this discussion?
+With so many people watching it's all too easy for me to screw this up and offend someone."

+.. note:: Good point.
+This is very, very hard.
+We've all made mistakes.
+I'm not sure what the answer is.

+* "For those of you wondering about if it's okay to sponsor women/minorities and give special treatment, it makes a huge difference in the lives of those who benefits.
+Including Audrey Roy"

+.. note:: I agree. :-)